 Jefferson County Unlawful Distribution Lawyer

 A drug charge of this magnitude in Colorado may seem insurmountable.
 Prison time and especially steep fines can significantly change someone’s life forever.
-Fortunately, the skilled criminal defense attorneys at O’Malley and Sawyer, LLC are available to help you or a loved one today.
+Fortunately, the skilled criminal defense attorneys at Sawyer Legal Group, LLC are available to help you or a loved one today.
 We have decades of experience representing clients facing complex drug felonies throughout Colorado.
 Perhaps the controlled substances in your possession were for personal use or the quantity is in question.
 Nevertheless, contact our office for a free initial consultation where we will carefully analyze your drug case and suggest next steps in forming a strong defense.

 If you or someone you know is facing an unlawful distribution charge in Colorado, be smart.
-Contact the strategic criminal defense lawyers at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the strategic criminal defense lawyers at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo Credit: Unsplash – Brandon Griggs